Sandbach High School & Sixth Form College – September 2018

 - Critical Incidents Coordinator and leading, managing and implementing the School’s policy and approach to Health and Safety and facilitating the school’s Health and Safety Committee with Miss Darlington.
 In particular, elements of H and S under the leadership and management of Mrs Street include risk assessments for support staff, matters relating to the environment and premises such as managing contractors, Electrical checks, manual handling and working at heights.

-- Leading the preparations for various Governors’ meeting including the Governors’ Finance and Leadership Committee and Environmental & Premises Committee with Miss Darlington.
+- Leading the preparations for various Governors’ meetings including the Governors’ Finance and Leadership Committee and Environmental & Premises Committee with Miss Darlington.

 In addition to her substantive role as Curriculum Leader for MFL, Mrs N Betts will work closely with Mrs C Cooke to develop and challenge teaching, learning and assessment and in particular the school’s approach to marking, assessment and reporting including overseeing and implementing work sampling and how AfL is used in the classroom.
-Chair of Italic.
-Will support Mr Troth with the school’s approach to INSET and CPD.
+Will support Mrs Cooke with the school’s approach to INSET and CPD.

-In addition to his substantive role as Curriculum Leader for ICT, Mr Ford will work closely with Mrs C Cooke to develop and challenge teaching, learning and assessment and in particular the school’s approach to the use of data.
-Will be responsible for the construction of the timetable and the development of G8Way3.
-Chair of the Middle Leaders’ Forum.
+In addition to his substantive role as Curriculum Leader for Computing, Mr Ford will work closely with Mrs C Cooke to develop and challenge teaching, learning and assessment and in particular the school’s approach to the use of data as well performance management including IIP.
+He will be responsible for the construction of the timetable and the development of G8Way3/Parent App.

-Miss Oyler will work closely with Miss R Darlington on pupil wellbeing matters as they relate to the Main School.
-Miss N Oyler will support Miss Darlington in managing the team of Achievement Coordinators, including leading AC meetings, and oversee PSHCE including e-safety provision and Work Related Learning with support from Mr P Goodwin and Mr M Puddyfoot.
+Miss Oyler will work closely with Miss R Darlington on pupil wellbeing matters as they relate to Years 8 – 11.
+Miss N Oyler will support Miss Darlington in managing the team of Achievement Coordinators, including leading AC meetings, and oversee PSHCE including e-safety provision and Work Related Learning including Careers Guidance with support from Mr P Goodwin and Mr M Puddyfoot.

 Specific responsibilities include: